IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

 #.
 Enter Metadata, including a descriprion of the Dataset.
    [Set Terms of Use for the Dataset in the Cataloging fields, if you choose. ?]
 #.
-Upload files associated with the study.
+Upload files associated with Dataset.
 #.
-Set permissions to access the study, all of the study files, or some
+Set permissions to access the Dataset, all of its files, or some
-   of the study files.
+   of the its files.
 #.
 Delete your Dataset if you choose, before you submit it for review.
 #.
 Submit your Dataset for review, to make it available to the public.

 **Enter Metadata Information**

-To enter the Metadata for a new study:
+To enter the Metadata for a new Dataset:

 #.
-Prepopulate Cataloging Information fields based on a study template
+Prepopulate Metadata fields based on a Dataset template
-   (if a template is available), use the Select Study Template pull-down list to select the appropriate template.
+   (if a template is available), use the Select Dataset Template pull-down list to select the appropriate template [still this way?].

-   A template provides default values for basic fields in the Metadata fields.
+   A template provides default values for basic Metadata fields.
 The default template prepopulates the Deposit Date field only.
 #.
 Enter a title in the Title field.